Stocks slump on fears about rates, recession after jobs data

 AP Business Writer

-NEW YORK (AP) — Good news on the economy is still bad news for Wall Street, and stocks are falling Friday on worries a still-strong U.S jobs market may actually make a recession more likely.
+NEW YORK (AP) — Good news on the economy remains bad news for Wall Street, and stocks are falling Friday on worries a still-strong U.S jobs market may actually make a recession more likely.

 “The employment situation is still good and that might be a little frustrating to the Fed,” said Brian Jacobsen, senior investment strategist at Allspring Global Investments.
 “The Fed thinks we need more people unemployed in order to make sure inflation comes down and stays down.”

-The Dow Jones Industrial Average was down 458 points, or 1.5%, at 29.468, as of 9:55 a.m.
-Eastern time, and the Nasdaq composite was 2.6% lower.
-The drops marked a return to form for stocks, which have been mostly falling all year on worries about high inflation, higher interest rates and the possibility of a recession.
+The Dow Jones Industrial Average was down 468 points, or 1.6%, at 29,458, as of 11:20 a.m.
+Eastern time, and the Nasdaq composite was 2.9% lower.
+The drops mark a return to form for stocks, which have tumbled over 20% from records this year on worries about inflation, interest rates and the possibility of a recession.

-They had recovered a bit early this week in a powerful but short-lived rally after some investors squinted hard enough at some weaker-than-expected data on the economy to suggest the Fed may take it easier on rate hikes.
-But Friday’s jobs report may have snuffed out hopes for a “pivot” by the Fed, a pattern that has been repeated several times this year.
+They had recovered a bit early this week in a powerful but short-lived rally after some investors squinted hard enough at some weaker-than-expected economic data to suggest the Fed may take it easier on rate hikes.
+But Friday’s jobs report may have dashed such hopes for a “pivot” by the Fed.
+It’s a pattern that has been repeated several times this year.

 Employers added 263,000 jobs last month.
 That’s a slowdown from the hiring pace of 315,000 in July, but it’s still more than the 250,000 that economists expected.